2 men indicted on first-degree murder charges in killing of Coral Springs firefighter

 Deputies said that Randazzo was last seen leaving the Village Grill around 1 a.m.
 Before that, he had been at the Aruba Beach Café until around 11:30 p.m.

-The homicide took place between 1 a.m. and 6 a.m. at 4520 El Mar Drive, authorities said.
+The killing took place between 1 a.m. and 6 a.m. at 4520 El Mar Drive, authorities said.

 Copyright 2019 by WPLG Local10.com - All rights reserved.